Flourishing or failing? Helps and hindrances in Christian parenting - Christian Concern

 When you are planning a garden, you must imagine what you want it to become.
 You consider the soil, you plant, you water, then feed, tend the young plants, prune, protect, look at the prevailing environmental conditions, adjust accordingly, and wait, and watch.
 Those who have had the vision and then the wisdom to patiently engage with this process, are most likely to see their garden flourish.

 Children need our help to be guided towards the Lord.
-However, alongside the assumption of a fallen, rebellious nature in our children (who hasn’t found that they learn to say ‘no’ to you from a fairly early age?) there is fascinating research which has shown that children have an in-built propensity to believe in God[3].
-Apparently, you have to train them to be atheists!
-The Bible is clear that we have all we need, even from looking at creation itself, to be able to believe in the existence of God.[4]
-Our children are the vulnerable little ones, who believe in him, and are referred to by Jesus himself above[5].
 For their spiritual flourishing, we can provide the food, the nurture, the environments, the protection they need, but it is also possible for us to abdicate, forget, or be ignorant of what can hinder their spiritual development.
-“Let the little children come to me and do not hinder them.”[6]
+“Let the little children come to me and do not hinder them.”

-Is it possible to hinder them in ways that affect even their eternal destiny and flourishing?
-A salutary question to ask indeed, but it must be asked.
+In my first article, I looked at possible ways to hinder children that affect even their eternal destiny and flourishing.
+But what is the antidote?

 In answering, we must have a full understanding of the grace of God, our understandable imperfections as parents, and the individual responsibility that our children have, as they mature, to make their own free choices.
-A perhaps more uplifting question to ask is, what can we do to help them flourish spiritually?
-With young people now spending 30 hours per week imbibing data and discipleship from devices, and 30 hours per week being trained by teachers, surely an hour a week of children’s or youth activities each Sunday will not be enough to ensure parents and church are diligently tending the development of those in their garden.
-What will the true master of the garden find when he returns?[7]
+What can we do to help our children flourish spiritually? ith young people now spending 30 hours per week imbibing data and discipleship from devices, and 30 hours per week being trained by teachers, surely an hour a week of children’s or youth activities each Sunday will not be enough to ensure parents and church are diligently tending the development of those in their garden.
+What will the true master of the garden find when he returns?

-Over these two articles, we will consider six hindrances, and six helps as we look at this essential question for the sake of our children’s flourishing.

 “May the Lord cause you to flourish, both you and your children.”